 When to use white

 White is associated with doctors, nurses, and dentists which makes it great for websites related to the health care industry.
-It can also work for high-tech and science sites.
-When paired with black, gold, silver, or grey, white can also be great for luxury goods.

 When to avoid white